BenjaminKyamanywa/playground/ground_011/01 - Drum Kit/Bulding a Virtual Drum Kit.md

 ___

-With our HTML markup we shall see the usage of div elements and utilize the `data` attribute to set our custom `key` which we'll be using to reference keyboard key values
+With our HTML markup we shall see the usage of div elements and utilize the `data` attribute to set our custom `key` which we'll be using to reference keyboard key values.

 ```HTML